aosmond23/PHYS_511_2026/README.md

 ## PHYS 511 Nuclear Physics Data Analysis Lab

 Our lab's documentation will be available on here https://github.com/aosmond23/PHYS_511_2026/tree/master.
 You can download or clone files from this page.
-However I will also send you emails before every labs with the required files and tasks to do.
+However I will also send you emails before every lab with the required files and tasks to do.
 Below is a guide on how to properly prepare yourself and your computer for our labs.

 ### Purpose Behind Coding Lab